• Skip to primary navigation

 pull ribbon through final loops

-8. Tie the ends together and finish with a bow, if that’s your style.
-Trim the ends and singe them quickly/carefully with a lighter to prevent fraying!
-Satin ribbon will fray like nobody’s business, so this is a really good idea.
+8. Tie the ends together and finish with a bow.
+Trim the ends and singe them quickly/carefully with a lighter to prevent fraying.
+Satin ribbon will fray, so this is an important step.

 Double Braided Four Strand Ribbon lei Tutorial